* Criticized for abrasive management style

 WASHINGTON, May 21 (Reuters) - Gregory Jaczko, chairman of the U.S. Nuclear Regulatory Commission, said on Monday that he would resign, following a year of intense criticism over his abrasive management style.

-The accusations, which he consistently dismissed and denied, overshadowed the expensive new rules he championed in the wake of the 2011 earthquake and tsunami that devastated Japan’s Fukushima Daiichi nuclear complex.
+A series of reports and congressional hearings have painted Jaczko as a bully who had reduced some senior female employees to tears - accusations that have overshadowed new rules he championed in the wake of the 2011 earthquake and tsunami that devastated Japan’s Fukushima Daiichi nuclear complex.

 Having cast himself as a reformer at an agency where change typically happens at a glacial pace, Jaczko was long an irritant for the nuclear power industry, which fears the new regulations could drive up costs at the same time that cheap natural gas heightens competition.

-The head of the Nuclear Energy Institute, a lobby group, acknowledged in a statement that the industry had “differences” with Jaczko, but wished him well and urged the White House to quickly name a new chairman.
+The head of the Nuclear Energy Institute, a lobby group, acknowledged in a statement that the industry had differences with Jaczko but wished him well and urged the White House to name a new chairman quickly.

-The White House likely will name someone more open to “consensus building,” said Ed Batts, a partner at law firm DLA Piper.
+Jaczko’s replacement likely will be someone more open to “consensus building,” said Ed Batts, a partner at law firm DLA Piper.

 Jaczko, a Democrat, had served at the NRC for almost eight years, and was appointed to the chairman role by President Barack Obama.